 Mark L. Hopkins: Presidential power in our democracy

-We have to remember that a U.S. President is not a King or a Dictator.
-A presidential candidate may favor restricting certain religions from entering the country, repealing the Affordable Care Health Law, building an impassable fence on our southern border, or even giving free tuition to college students.
-What a presidential candidate says will happen following the election will have little meaning unless Congress can be persuaded to support that new policy.
+We have to remember that a U.S. president is not a king or a dictator.
+He/she may favor restricting certain religions from entering the country, repealing the Affordable Care Act, building an impassable fence on our southern border or even giving free tuition to college students.
+What a presidential candidate says he/she will do when elected will have little meaning unless Congress can be persuaded to support that new policy.
 Presidents simply don’t have the power to do whatever they want.

-The duties of the President are presented in Article II, Section 2 of the Constitution.
-They follow: The President shall/may ...
+The duties of the president are presented in Article II, Section 2 of the Constitution.

-— Make Treaties, with advice and consent of the Senate.
+3. Make treaties, with advice and consent of the Senate.

-— Appoint Ambassadors and other public Ministers and Consuls, and Judges of the Supreme — Court, with advice and consent of the Senate.
+4. Appoint ambassadors and other public ministers and consuls, and judges of the Supreme Court, with advice and consent of the Senate.

-— Take care that Federal laws are faithfully executed.
+8. Take care that federal laws are faithfully executed.

 Presidents are elected administrators who are subject to Congress in almost every duty they perform.
 When President Harry Truman said, “The buck stops here,” he did not mean he was in charge of everything but, instead, that he expected to get credit or blame for everything that occurred during his tenure.

-Why are our expectations so high for a President?
-It is because, above all else, we desire leadership.
-The President is our face to the world.
-He is Ronald Reagan’s folksy humor, Franklin Roosevelt’s rousing speeches, and John Kennedy’s commitment to something greater than ourselves.
-Alas, our President may not be able to walk on water but our expectations, unrealistic as they are, seem to say that is what we expect.
+Why are our expectations so high for a president?
+It is because above all else we desire leadership.
+The president is our face to the world.
+He is Ronald Reagan’s folksy humor, Franklin Roosevelt’s rousing speeches and John Kennedy’s commitment to something bigger than ourselves.
+Alas, our president may not be able to walk on water, but our expectations, unrealistic as they are, seem to say we expect him to.

 — Dr. Mark L. Hopkins writes for More Content Now and Scripps Newspapers.
 He is past president of colleges and universities in four states and currently serves as executive director of a higher-education consulting service.
 You will find Hopkins’ latest book, “Journey to Gettysburg,” on Amazon.com.
 Contact him at email@example.com.